N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Ibrahim H: I appreciate how questions regarding this project are always answered, regardless if the answer is obvious or not (I find that helpful and beneficial myself).

+   Elian Z: The team has been very interactive.
+Group always gets work done and we have a great time while doing it.

 3. Successes

    Nicholas P: Getting the team together and successfully showing design specifications of the future website.